Can I Apply for FAFSA With Bad Credit?

 Types of aid you can receive through FAFSA

-Completing the FAFSA makes you eligible for several types of federal financial aid, each with its own terms and conditions.
+Completing the FAFSA makes you eligible for several types of federal financial aid:

-• Pell Grants: Need-based grants that do not need to be repaid, awarded primarily to undergraduate students with significant financial need.
+• Pell Grants: Need-based grants that do not need to be repaid.

 • Federal Subsidized Loans: Low-interest loans where the government pays the interest while you are in school.
 Eligibility is based on financial need, not credit.

 • Federal Unsubsidized Loans: Available to most students regardless of financial need.
-Interest accrues while you are in school, but again, no credit check is required.
+No credit check is required.

-• Federal Work-Study: A program that provides part-time job opportunities to help students earn money for education expenses.
+• Federal Work-Study: Part-time job opportunities to help students earn money for education expenses.

-All four of these options are accessible regardless of your credit history, which makes completing the FAFSA a no-brainer for any student seeking to fund their education.
+All four options are accessible regardless of your credit history, making completing the FAFSA a no-brainer for any student seeking to fund their education.

 When credit does come into play: parent PLUS loans